-Tiny fragments can fly into the air and later settle on the floor - well within the reach of tiny hands and mouths.
+Lead paint dust results from the normal friction of opening and closing drawers, doors, windows, and door frames coated with lead paint.
+Tiny fragments can fly into the air and later settle on the floor - well within reach of small hands and mouths.

 This is usually the result of the peeling and chipping of exterior lead-based paint or lead dust released by recent renovations or repainting.

 Despite lead paint's potential for harm, like asbestos, we can live with it.
 Many experts believe that controlling the hazard is a far better solution than removing it altogether.

 Good options include covering the area with wallpaper, paneling, or new lead-free paint.
 Once lead-painted surfaces are covered, they are generally safe unless they are re-exposed, scraped, or start to chip or peel.

 If you have small children, you'll need to do a bit more to keep them safe from lead poisoning.
 Wash a child's hands, face, and toys frequently, mop hard surface floors, windowsills, and baseboards at least once a week (don't use the mop for anything else).

 Load your children's diet with iron-rich foods, including lean meats, beans, spinach, tuna, eggs, and greens.
 Iron helps block some absorption of lead.

 Outside, plant grass or another ground cover as a barrier between your children and lead in the soil, from chipping, peeling exterior paint, or car exhaust fumes that settle on the ground.